kurt-krueckeberg/tuple/README.rst

    tuple<int, float, string> t(10, 22.5, "Hellow World");

-The variadic class template allows use to implement the tuple as a series of derived ``struct``\'s struct that has a base struct, which in turn has a base struct, that in turnc contains a struct.
+The variadic class template allows use to implement the tuple as a series of derived ``struct``\s .

 .. code-block:: cpp